-Where the economic activity is not performed directly by a juridical person but through other forms of establishment such as a branch or a representative office, the investor (i.e. the juridical person) shall, nonetheless, through such establishment be accorded the treatment provided for investors under the Agreement.
-Such treatment shall be extended to the establishment through which the economic activity is performed and need not be extended to any other parts of the investor located outside the territory where the economic activity is performed basis of its entire territory, unless otherwise specified in Annex [....]
+5 Where the economic activity is not performed directly by a juridical person but through other forms of establishment such as a branch or a representative office, the investor (i.e. the juridical person) shall, nonetheless, through such establishment be accorded the treatment provided for investors under the Agreement.
+Such treatment shall be extended to the establishment through which the economic activity is performed and need not be extended to any other parts of the investor located outside the territory where the economic activity is performed.

+2. In sectors where market access commitments are undertaken, the measures which a Party shall not maintain or adopt either on the basis of a regional subdivision or on the basis of its entire territory, unless otherwise specified in Annex [....]
 (Lists of Commitments), are defined as

-- limitations on the number of services suppliers or enterprises whether in the form of numerical quotas, monopolies, exclusive rights or the requirements of an economic needs tests; - (b) limitations on the total value of transactions or assets in the form of numerical quotas or the requirement of an economic needs test; - (c) limitations on the total number of operations or on the total quantity of output expressed in terms of designated numerical units in the form of quotas or the requirement of an economic needs test. - (d) limitations on the participation of foreign capital in terms of maximum percentage limit on foreign shareholding or the total value of individual or aggregate foreign investment; - (e) measures which restrict or require specific types of legal entity or joint ventures through which an investor or service supplier of the other Party may perform an economic activity. - (f) limitations on the total number of natural persons, that may be employed in a particular sector or that an enterprise may employ and who are necessary for, and directly related to, the performance of the economic activity in the form of numerical quotas or the requirement of an economic needs test - Economic needs tests shall be described concisely but clearly, indicating the elements that make it inconsistent with the present article and specifying as well the criteria on which the test is based.
+(a) limitations on the number of services suppliers or enterprises whether in the form of numerical quotas, monopolies, exclusive rights or the requirements of an economic needs tests;

+(b) limitations on the total value of transactions or assets in the form of numerical quotas or the requirement of an economic needs test;

+(c) limitations on the total number of operations or on the total quantity of output expressed in terms of designated numerical units in the form of quotas or the requirement of an economic needs test.

+(d) limitations on the participation of foreign capital in terms of maximum percentage limit on foreign shareholding or the total value of individual or aggregate foreign investment;

+(e) measures which restrict or require specific types of legal entity or joint ventures through which an investor or service supplier of the other Party may perform an economic activity.

+(f) limitations on the total number of natural persons, that may be employed in a particular sector or that an enterprise may employ and who are necessary for, and directly related to, the performance of the economic activity in the form of numerical quotas or the requirement of an economic needs test

-NATIONAL TREATMENT
+3. Economic needs tests shall be described concisely but clearly, indicating the elements that make it inconsistent with the present article and specifying as well the criteria on which the test is based.

+National Treatment

-- In the sectors inscribed in Annex (Lists of Commitments), and subject to any conditions and qualifications set out therein, with respect to all measures affecting establishment-, the cross-border supply of services, HMRS-consumption abroad and entry and temporary presence of natural persons as provided in Section 2, each Party shall accordgrant to enterprises, investors, services and service suppliers- of the other Party treatment no less favourable than that it accords to its own like enterprises, investors, services and service suppliers. - A Party may meet the requirement of paragraph 1 by according to enterprises, investors, services and services suppliers of the other Party, either formally identical treatment or formally different treatment to that it accords to its own like enterprises, investors, services and services suppliers. - Formally identical or formally different treatment shall be considered to be less favourable if it modifies the conditions of competition in favour of enterprises, investors, services or services suppliers of the Party compared to like enterprises, investors, services and services suppliers of the other Party.
+1. In the sectors inscribed in Annex (Lists of Commitments), and subject to any conditions and qualifications set out therein, with respect to all measures affecting establishment6, the cross-border supply of services, consumption abroad and entry and temporary presence of natural persons as provided in Section 2, each Party shall accord to enterprises, investors, services and service suppliers of the other Party treatment no less favourable than that it accords to its own like enterprises, investors, services and service suppliers.

-The obligations in this provision apply also to measures governing the composition of boards of directors of an establishment, such as nationality and residency requirements.
+6 The obligations in this provision apply also to measures governing the composition of boards of directors of an establishment, such as nationality and residency requirements.